xFLIE: Leveraging Actionable Hierarchical Scene Representations for Autonomous Semantic-Aware Inspection Missions

-Figure.~\ref{fig:threecar_exp_v1_collage} presents a compilation of the experimental results obtained for the inspection scenario of three cars alongside the constructed LSG at the end of the inspection run.
-In general, the proposed architecture was able to detect, localize and inspect all the semantic targets present in the environment.
-Figures.~\ref{fig:threecar_exp_v1_collage}(a)-(c) provide a visual description of the vehicles in the environment designated to be inspected.
-Figures.~\ref{fig:threecar_exp_v1_collage}(d)-(e) demonstrate the performance of the implemented hierarchical planner leveraging the nested LSG structure for addressing planning queries raised by the integrated FLIE autonomy.
-Figure.~\ref{fig:threecar_exp_v1_collage}(f) visualizes the 3D LSG at the end of the inspection run.
-The extra $v^D_T$ is an anomaly resulting due to an un-synchronized semantic localization process, where a semantic target was localized in an region where there are no vehicles.
-The mission was terminated at the end of the inspection of the three vehicles.
-Figures.~\ref{fig:threecar_exp_v1_collage}(g)-(i) provide an example output of the segmentation of observed semantic features for registration within $\Tilde{\mathcal{G}}_{PF}$ during inspection.
+Figure~\ref{fig:threecar_exp_v1_collage} presents a compilation of experimental results from the inspection of three cars, along with the final constructed 3DLSG.
+The system successfully detected, localized, and inspected all semantic targets in the environment.
+Figures~\ref{fig:threecar_exp_v1_collage}(a–c) show the target vehicles designated for inspection, while Figs.~\ref{fig:threecar_exp_v1_collage}(d–e) illustrate the performance of the hierarchical planner responding to FLIE-generated queries over the nested 3DLSG.
+The final scene graph is visualized in Fig.~\ref{fig:threecar_exp_v1_collage}(f).
+An anomalous node $v_D^T$ is present, caused by a semantic localization mismatch where a target was falsely localized in a region without vehicles.
+The mission was terminated after completing inspection of all three vehicles.
+Figures~\ref{fig:threecar_exp_v1_collage}(g–i) show example segmentations of observed semantic features registered into $\Tilde{\mathcal{G}}_{PF}$ during inspection.